 Why Do We Do That?

-There are so many wedding traditions that we just do, without really knowing why.
+There are so many wedding traditions that we just do without really knowing why.
 This is one of those unique bridal shower games that's fun and teaches you a thing or two.
-Make a list of wedding traditions like having a designated ring finger, then have the players choose an answer from a corresponding answer bank and see who can guess the most correctly.
+Make a list of wedding traditions, like having a designated ring finger or the bouquet toss, then have the players choose an answer from a corresponding answer bank and see who can guess the most correctly.

 Purse Scavenger Hunt

-Make a list of common items women might carry in their favorite bags, as well as less common—and racier!—things one might stash, such as birth control.
+Make a list of common items women might carry in their favorite bags, as well as less common—and racier!—things one might stash.
 Give a prize to whoever keeps the most items in her purse and reward her with something else she can stick in it, such as a gift card.
 Include items like: a hair tie, a pen, red lipstick, or a fast-food receipt.

 This is one of those fun bridal shower games that you'll play all party long.
 Each guest gets a plastic ring to wear at the start of the shower.
 Whenever a guest says "bride" or "wedding," another guest is allowed to steal that person's ring.
 Whoever ends the bridal shower with the most rings wins.